Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 5. risky-domain red-team cases

-The important part is not just the dataset.
-It is the habit: rerun the same checks after prompt changes, retrieval changes, model swaps, and ranking tweaks.
+The important part is not the dataset.
+It is the habit.
+Rerun the same checks after prompt changes, retrieval changes, model swaps, ranking tweaks.

 Streaming is good product design.
 It also shortens your time to regret.